jandrana/42-Cursus/README.md

 ### Important Notes ❗

+> [!NOTE]
-This repository is continuously updated as I progress through each project.
+> This repository is continuously updated as I progress through each project.
 Latest projects may be unfinished or contain errors (check [Projects Table](#-cursus-tables) for status).

+> [!CAUTION]
-⚠️ **Warning:** This repository is a learning resource tracking my personal progress.
+> This repository is a learning resource tracking my personal progress.
 Use it to enhance your understanding and skills, but do not copy the code for your 42 projects.
 Misuse can lead to a cheating grade and hinder your academic growth.

 ---